-☐ Announce evacuation routes/exits before event begins.
+Announce evacuation routes/exits before event begins.

-nounce emergency or other reporting phone numbers to report problems or illegal activity at the venue. rk with local police and fire for traffic control and to determine fire code regulations.
-Off Campus: ☐ Pre☐ Pre come familiar with emergency evacuation routes at the facility/area you are visitingidentity a nearby facility where students can be taken in the event of an evacuationidentify alternative methods of transportation in the event that the vehicles/buses used to arrive are not illable to return from an event. develop more choose to make a list of basic, on- and off-campus considerations, regardless of the incident, or can e detailed procedures for each specific special event (e.g., graduation, homecoming, prom, sporting and upon each school's needs and requirements.
-5.19 Su uicide Threat/Attempt Suicide is the act of taking one's own life.
+Announce emergency or other reporting phone numbers to report problems or illegal activity at the venue.
+Work with local police and fire for traffic control and to determine fire code regulations.
+Off Cam pus: Become familiar with emergency evacuation routes at the facility/area you are visiting.
+Pre-identity a nearby facility where students can be taken in the event of an evacuation.
+Pre-identify alternative methods of transportation in the event that the vehicles/buses used to arrive are not available to return from an event. develop may choose to make a list of basic, on- and off-campus considerations, regardless of the incident, or can more detailed procedures for each specific special event (e.g., graduation, homecoming, prom, sporting depending upon each school's needs and requirements.
+5.19 Suicide Threat/Attempt gradual, s the act of taking one's own life.
 It is not a spontaneous activity.
-Suicide is usually the result of a long-term, gradual, wearing-away process called "emotional erosion" as a person's ability to cope with life experiences and the emotions surrounding these diminishes.
-There is no single cause of suicide.
-Youth suicide prevention programs in healthy, supportive and informed schools can assist in reducing youth suicide by identifying at-risk students and directing them to services and effective treatment.
-A well-developed and practiced protocol, addressing the issues of a suicidal student includes a prevention curriculum , which addresses intervention strategies, and a school recovery plan prepared by a school if such an event does occurs.
-See Chapter 2.5 for detailed information on Suicide Awareness and Prevention .
-If there is a suicide attempt or completed suicide at school, general response and recovery guidelines include, but are not limited to, the following: Suicide Atter mpt at School: ☐ Call Calm y accuracy of information.
-911. In the suicidal person.
-By school psychologist/counselor, nurse, IC and/or Crisis Response Team.

-☐ IC notifies the superintendent and parent(s)/guardian(s) if the suicidal person is a student.
+Suicide is usually the result of a long-term, wearing-away process called "emotional erosion" as a person's ability to cope with life experiences and the surrounding these diminishes.
+There is no single cause of suicide. by identif protocol, interventi icide prevention programs in healthy, supportive and informed schools can assist in reducing youth suicide tying at-risk students and directing them to services and effective treatment.
+A well-developed and practiced addressing the issues of a suicidal student includes a prevention curriculum , which addresses ion strategies, and a school recovery plan prepared by a school if such an event does occurs.
+See Chapter etailed information on Suicide Awareness and Prevention. s a suicide attempt or completed suicide at school, general response and recovery guidelines include, but mited to, the following: Suicide / Attempt at School: Verify accuracy of information.
+Call 911.
+Calm the suicidal person.
+Notify school psychologist/counselor, nurse, IC and/or Crisis Response Team.
+IC notifies the superintendent and parent(s)/guardian(s) if the suicidal person is a student.
 The IC may schedule a meeting with parents and school psychologist/counselor to determine a course of action.